chris-townsend/project-one/README.md

 - A blog page to the site - This would mean revamping the site and adding another page and heading to the nav bar, this gives another reason to attract more users to the site.

-- More gallery pages - If I had more time I would like to of added individual gallery pages for peaks, coast and trees instead of directing you to the same gallery page.
+- More gallery pages - I would like to add individual gallery pages for peaks, coast and trees instead of directing you to the same gallery page.

 - An e-commerce shop section where landscape prints can be bought.